ros-controls/ros_controllers/dynamics_controllers/README.md

       Note that some of these parameters are already inside KDL, even though they are still not used in many solvers (eg, the damping).
 - [x] Allow multiple sub-controllers to manage different joints.

-### Personal todo list:

-- [x] How should the license be pasted?
-Some headers contain only WillowGarage, some many institutions.
-Should I put myself as well?
-- [x] Check CMakeLists.txt (install targets etc).
-- [x] Tell about the KDL version that is needed!
-- [x] Complete `KdlTreeController` so that proper sub-tree extraction is possible.
-- [x] Enforce effort limits